 Facilities and activities: Disability access, café, dog-friendly, events, formal gardens, orienteering, parking, play area, pitch and putt, sunken garden, tropical house, plant shop.

-If you’re planning a trip to Nottingham, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to Nottingham, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.